19 nov. 2019

 - We gather data: this combines 360°views of internal candidates with independent profiles generated from online questionnaires, completed by the executives being considered.
 These cover:

 - Intellectual capacity and flexibility, which remains the prime predictor of performance

-- Personality traits, which tend to drive behaviors and the strength behind their leadership capabilities
+- Personality traits, which tend to drive behaviours and the strength behind their leadership capabilities

 - Self-awareness, which is a key driver of higher performance in C-Suite executives

 - We validate the data: this is done via in-depth interviews and a leadership impact simulation (via an investor’s briefing and town hall call).
 The next stage is to benchmark the executive’s achievements, ambitions and capabilities against our LeaderFit model (which defines world-class leaders’ behaviours).

 A CFO that’s ‘ready-to-go’ will have significant exposure to Group reporting, treasury and balance sheet management, as well as advising the board and investor relationships.

 They will also achieve level 4 or 5 ratings in the following areas: